-This project is consistent with the plans and targets of FONDEBOSQUE and the Peruvian Government, which promotes the use of new species and sustainable forest management, low environmental impact harvesting, the application of appropriate intermediate technologies, and the promotion of new national and international markets.
-The implementation of forest harvesting modules using intermediate technologies focused on portable sawmills as a major component constitutes an alternative for the development of forest activities by small timber industrials and for the sustainable use of forest resources.
+This project is consistent with FONDEBOSQUE's plans and targets, as the implementation of forest harvesting modules using intermediate technologies focused on portable sawmills as a major component constitute an alternative for the development of forest activities by small timber industrials and for the sustainable use of forest resources.
 The use of these technologies will lead to increased and improved log utilisation, achieving better yields, which will in turn lead to an increased number of timber species being utilised, improved product quality and a substantial increase in economic returns for the beneficiaries.
 Most importantly, all this will be achieved through reduced environmental impact harvesting techniques.